evanditter/TwitterPredictor/README.md

-# TwitterPredictor
+# Twitter_Prediction
-Created models to try and predict how to become famous on Twitter
+Twitter prediction script that scrapes twitter pages and can predict the likes, rts, or followers a person may have based off the person's tweets.